wqa/figurkoder.se/README.md

 npm run build
 ```

-Note that all source code is located under `src/`
+Note that all source code is located under `src/`.
+When building the project the build ends up in the root.
+This is a bit ugly and the reason is that both development and hosting is done from the same branch on gh-pages.

 ## Roadmap